ste-dtst/nmpde-project/README.md

 | Setting `initial_refinement` = 4, `gamma` = 20 	| 0.00763045 		  | 3486 		   | 0.0022916     |
 | Setting `fe_degree` = 2, `gamma` = 100 			| 0.0112832 		  | 6375 		   | 0.00231946    |

 The solution obtained with default settings seems almost as expected.
 Still it shows some very slight flickering as the one of problem 0.1.
 In some frames, also the diagonal pattern mentioned above can be appreciated.
-Playing with parameters does not improve the situation, although not with the mess observed in problem 0.1.
+Playing with parameters does not improve the situation, although the mess observed in problem 0.1 is avoided.
 As a side note, increasing `gamma` (with everything else fixed) leads to a lot more ARKode steps.

 Problem 2.1: I won't go into detail here, it is similar to problem 0.2.